radapdal/process/webdevelopmentworkflow.md

 ### Daily Meeting

+This short standup meeting is best done if everyone is looking at the same board so it is easy to point out issues.

+- start by declaring issues you worked on yesterday
+- point out blocked issues and those you were not able to move
+- then grab issues you intend to work on today by assigning issues to yourself and pushing it to Dev Ready

 > **For development**
 >
 > `DEFINITION APPROVED` -> `DEV READY`

+Everyone will do the same until the Ready list is filled with tasks to be started by the day.
+In this way it is easy for the team to see who is having a hard time or if the team can do more by grabbing more issues from the backlog.

+Quick Tip: Keep it concise and only discuss the current position of each team member, more strategic discussions should be done outside this meeting

 ### DevQA Workflow

+**Dev Flow**

+The Ready list and Dev are now ready.
+Begin by simply moving an issue to Dev In Progress.

 > **Start development**
 >
 > `DEV READY` -> `DEV IN PROGRESS`

+After fulfilling the issue criteria in the target environment, push the issue to its next state.

+Content Task and Stories should be pushed to QA.
+Assign, comment, and tag the QA accordingly.

+> **For QA**
+>
+> `DEV IN PROGRESS` -> `QA READY`

+Technical Task should be pushed to Closed.

+> **Task is complete**
+>
+> `DEV IN PROGRESS` -> `CLOSED`

+If there is unfulfilled criteria due to missing requirement or a change in criteria should be requested, push the issue to Blocked, and make sure to Flag it.
+Assign, comment, and tag the Project Manager accordingly.

+> **Issue is blocked**
+>
+> `DEV IN PROGRESS` -> `BLOCKED`

+**QA Flow**

+When a QA or Dev is ready for testing, move the issue to QA In Progress.

+> **Start QA**
+>
+> `QA READY` -> `QA IN PROGRESS`

+Test the criteria and do exploratory testing within the borders of the issue.
+Note scenarios tested and corresponding results.
+Add screenshots for clarity.
+After testing move the issue to its next state.

+> **For acceptance**
+>
+> `QA IN PROGRESS` -> `ACCEPTANCE READY`

+> **Found issue in QA**
+>
+> `QA IN PROGRESS` -> `QA FAILED`

+> **Issue is blocked**
+>
+> `QA IN PROGRESS` -> `BLOCKED`